This post may contain affiliate links. Please read our privacy policy for additional information.

 Choosing the Right Pork Chop

-You can use boneless or bone in pork chops, it is your preference entirely.
+You can use boneless or bone-in pork chops; it is your preference entirely.

 Tips for Tender, Juicy Pork Chops

-• Using thin pork chops :If you don’t have thick pork chops, I would start the rice cooking for an hour, THEN add in the frozen thin pork chops on top.
+- Using thin pork chops: If you don’t have thick pork chops, I would start cooking the rice for an hour, then add the thin pork chops.
 Place them on top and then push them gently into the mixture.

 Love,